Ezequiel Tovar Player Props: Rockies vs. Cardinals

 Ezequiel Tovar At The Plate

-- Tovar has an RBI in 34 of 101 games this season, with multiple RBI in 10 of them.
-He has also driven home three or more of his team's runs in three contests.
+- In 33.3% of his games this season, Tovar has tallied at least one RBI.
+In 10 of those games (9.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

+- In 43.1% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (5.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.